CassandraYe1/Interpolation_nonlinear_diffusion/README.md

 (4) sol_pinn.npy : Phase 2 predictions

+(5) fig.png : figure about the comparison of regression and PINN solutions

 For two-temperature problem, results will be saved in "./diffusion-2T/<model_name>/results/":

 (1) model_reg_E.pt : Phase 1 regression trained model of E